Nidhish-Agarwal/somniamind/README.md

-# DreamForge - A Dream Visualization & Analysis Platform
+# SomniaMind - A Dream Visualization & Analysis Platform

 ## 🚀 Overview

-DreamForge is an innovative platform designed to help users capture, analyze, and visualize their dreams.
+SomniaMind is an innovative platform designed to help users capture, analyze, and visualize their dreams.
 By leveraging AI and data visualization, it enables users to gain deeper insights into their subconscious thoughts and mental health.

 Additionally, the platform groups similar dreams together through unsupervised clustering to reveal deeper patterns and trends over time.